The-IT-Crew/Interview-Maze/README.md

 - Every Solution should be well documented
 - Use &bull; (`&bull;`) as a separator
 - Use [template](./template.txt) before making any pull request.
-- Contributers can use any language.
+- Contributors can use any language.
-- program name must start with lower case characters.
+- program name must start with lowercase characters.

 Community: [`slack`](https://interviewmaze.slack.com/)